More than 100 new plaintiffs filed lawsuits in the social media mental health MDL throughout October. The total as of November 3 is 2,172.

 Key takeaways

-Harms alleged by people suing YouTube
+Harms alleged by individuals suing YouTube

 How does YouTube affect children?

-YouTube mental health lawsuit timeline
+YouTube teen mental health lawsuit timeline

 Frequently asked questions about suing YouTube